YashinaTatiana/storage-service/README.md

             "field": "box"
         },
         {
-            "message": "must not be null",
+            "message": "must not be blank",
             "field": "color"
         }
     ]